dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 A comparison of traditional programming vs ML is shown in this diagram.
 It highlights the shift in thinking required for constructing models and learning rules from data.

 <a href="/img/ml-productionisation/programming_vs_ml.jpeg"><img src="/img/ml-productionisation/programming_vs_ml.jpeg" alt="programming vs ML" class="center" /></a>
-<span class="caption text-muted">Source: <a href="https://twitter.com/kpaxs/status/1163058544402411520">twitter.com/kpaxs</a></span>
+<span class="caption text-muted">Classical programming contrasted with machine learning<br />Source: <a href="https://twitter.com/kpaxs/status/1163058544402411520">twitter.com/kpaxs</a></span>

-There are several emerging fields growing to address the ML system life-cycle.
+There are several emerging fields growing to address the ML system life cycle.

 1) Data Engineering - designing and building systems for collecting, storing, processing and analysing data at scale.
 2) ML Engineering - intersection of machine learning and software engineering; bringing solid engineering principals to building ML models.